 - 4. The message might be in an inbox, just not in the one that you expected.
 Please see the Why do good messages move to the wrong inbox when trained in Apple Mail? section. - 5.
-It's possible that moving a message can make it disappear from Apple Mail due to a bug in macOS 10.15 that affects a small percentage of users.
-Please see the Backing Up Messages section of the manual. - 6.
+It's possible that moving a message can make it disappear from Apple Mail due to a bug in macOS 10.15 and macOS 11 that affects a small percentage of users.
+You can avoid the bug by making sure that your inbox and Spam mailbox are stored in the same location, e.g. by Using a Spam Mailbox on the Server.
+(If you have multiple mail accounts, you can use Separate Spam Mailboxes for Each Account.)
+Please see the Backing Up Messages section of the manual for additional information. - 6.
 It's possible that moving a message can make it disappear from Apple Mail if Mail's database is damaged.
 The message file is usually still visible on your Mac and on the server.
 To make the message re-appear in Mail, please see the How can I rebuild Apple Mail's database? section. - 7.
 Messages can "bounce back" to the spam mailbox due to being refiltered by another computer (#2), having a disabled account (#3), a server error, or a damaged Mail database (#5).